 Part of the fun of cooking in The Bachelor’s Kitchen is trying new things.
 I found a recipe for Pesto Chicken Florentine that sounded pretty good.
 But as happens so often, I ended up making substantial changes to the recipe and I think those are improvements.
 So, what follows is my version of that recipe.

-This is a three pot recipe, so clear off your stove top.
-You’ll need a large skillet, a small saucepan and large pot for cooking pasta.
+This is a three-pot recipe, so clear off your stovetop.
+You’ll need a large skillet, a small saucepan, and a large pot for cooking pasta.
 While the recipe calls for penne pasta, I see no reason why you can’t use just about any other pasta you like or have around.
+Farfalle, or bowtie pasta, I know works great with this recipe

 Pesto Chicken Florentine